-Prudential RideLondon will once again be hosting the Brompton World Championship Final race for the third year.
-The race will take place at 19:15 on Saturday 29 July.
+Prudential RideLondon hosted the Brompton World Championship Final race for the third year on Saturday 29 July 2017.

 The iconic race course covers eight laps around St James’ Park, past Buckingham Palace and down The Mall.
 Competitors start the race with a Le Mans-style dash, unfolding their bikes before taking on the 16km circuit.
 The fastest person to complete the race then ends the race.

 The dress code is city-chic with lycra sportswear most definitely not permitted.

-The opportunity to race in this iconic setting means competition for places will be fierce, with only 550 available via a ballot.
+The opportunity to race in this iconic setting means competition for places is fierce, with only 550 available via a ballot.

 The 2017 Race

-The 2016 final was the best yet with riders from 34 countries travelling to London to participate.
-It was a star-studded line up including retired British Cyclists David Millar and Michael Hutchinson, Paralympic cyclist Tom Staniford as well as a team of BBC journalists!
-There were also the national champions from 12 BWC Final qualifying events.
+The 2017 final featured a star-studded line up including retired British Cyclist David Millar and TV presenter Ben Fogle.
+There were also the national champions from BWC Final qualifying events.

 The unique Brompton folding bike was designed and built in London in 1975 by Andrew Ritchie in his flat in South Kensington, opposite the Brompton Oratory.
 Still made in London today, Brompton is now the UK’s largest bike manufacturer.
 Each bike is handmade by highly skilled craftsmen and can be customised to an ever-growing range of combinations (see Brompton bike builder).